FallingWithStyle/Avoros-Dungeon/TECH-STACK.md

 ---

-This setup supports scalable, type-safe APIs with real-time features and secure authentication.
+This setup supports scalable, type-safe APIs with real-time features, secure authentication, and cloud-native in-memory data storage for MMO-style game state and caching.